Carrying inventory is costly.

+Inventory carrying costs are the total costs related to buying, storing, and managing inventory.
+It’s an important number managed carefully by organizations everywhere, and for good reason.
 Carrying inventory ties up cash flow, takes up valuable space, and puts you at risk of taking a financial write-off if goods become obsolete (expired, damaged, or rendered unusable due to degradation.)
-It also makes for more work, as the more you buy, the more you must manage, further increasing your cost of doing business.
+Carrying high levels of inventory also makes for more work, as the more you buy and hold, the more you must manage, further increasing your cost of doing business.

-Is this really a big deal for dental practices?
+Although manufacturing facilities and retailers have long since been Leaning into Lean inventory management, one has to wonder, is this really a big deal for dental practices?
 Well, it’s said that inventory carrying costs can run between 20 and 30% of the total cost of inventory.

 And remember, unlike revenue, savings have a direct penny-for-penny impact on profits.
 We've estimated that saving one dollar is equivalent to generating $2.94 in production revenue.
-So yes, it’s a highly costly habit that makes for bad business, which is why lean inventory practices are at the core of Japanese methodologies and have long since become the global supply chain standard.
+So yes, it’s a highly costly habit that makes for bad business, which is why Lean inventory practices are at the core of Japanese methodologies and have long since become the global supply chain standard.

 The goal of Lean is to provide a continuous improvement approach to bringing more value to customers (or improving profits) by increasing efficiencies (doing more with less) through the systematic removal of waste.
 For dental practices, it means improving how you manage dental supply costs.

 Although, at first glance, not all the principles seem to relate to dental service providers directly, it’s good to understand the underlying methodologies so you can adapt and modify them to suit your business.
 It’s also imperative to understand the big impacts these seemingly small and inconsequential changes can have on your efficiencies and margins.